Hempstead, New York: History

 During the American Revolution, the Loyalists in the south and the American sympathizers in the north caused a split in 1784 into "North Hempstead" and "South Hempstead".
 South Hempstead was renamed to Hempstead in 1796.

 Richard Hewlett, who was born in Hempstead, served as a Lieutenant Colonel with the British Army under General Oliver De Lancey in the American Revolution.
 Afterwards, Hewlett departed the United States with other Loyalists and settled in the newly created Province of New Brunswick in what later became Canada.
 A settlement there was named Hampstead, in Queen's County next to Long Island in the Saint John River.

 With the 1898 incorporation of the Borough of Queens as part of the City of Greater New York, and the 1899 split of Queens County to create Nassau County, some southwestern portions of the Town of Hempstead – namely, the Rockaway Peninsula west of (and including) the former Village of Far Rockaway – seceded from the town and became part of the Borough of Queens.

-In 1945, the Town of Hempstead conveyed 165 acre of its territory to Queens, in turn shifting a southern portion of the New York City–Nassau County border slightly east, into Mott Basin.
+In 1945, the Town of Hempstead conveyed 165 acre of its territory to Queens, in turn shifting a southern portion of the New York City–Nassau County border slightly east, from the northern coast of the Head of Bay of Jamaica Bay and land border near the eastern coast of Bayswater into the middle of the Head of Bay and Mott Basin.
 This adjustment was made so as to both straighten the boundary line and to ensure that the entirety of the proposed New York International Airport (since renamed as John F. Kennedy International Airport) would be located within New York City.
 This boundary change was ultimately effectuated on April 20, 1945.